GeospatialCentroid/coding-support/README.md

 ## Overview

-This repository contains a Jekyll-based hub for sharing technology and coding-related resources at Colorado State University.
+This repository contains a Jekyll-based website for sharing technology and coding-related resources at Colorado State University.
 The site is designed to provide a centralized, easy-to-navigate collection of materials that support learning, research, and skill development across the CSU community.

 ## Design Principles